Leslie Sarony: Biography

 His 1929 song "Jollity Farm" and his 1930 version of “Hunting Tigers Out in ‘Indiah’” were recorded by the Bonzo Dog Doo-Dah Band, the former was released on their 1967 album Gorilla and the latter on their 1969 LP Tadpoles.

 Sarony continued to perform into his eighties, moving on to television and films.
 In the 1970s, he appeared in such programmes as the Harry Worth Show, Crossroads, Z-Cars, The Good Old Days, and The Liberace Show, as well as the sitcom Nearest and Dearest.
 He appeared in the first episode of police drama The Sweeney ("Ringer", 1975) as a police informant known as 'Soldier'.

-He took over from Bert Palmer as the senile Uncle Stavely ("I heard that!
+He took over from Bert Palmer as the senile Uncle Staveley ("I heard that!
 Pardon?") in the fourth and final series of I Didn't Know You Cared in 1979.
 In 1983, Sarony appeared as one of the many elderly insurance clerks in The Crimson Permanent Assurance segment of Monty Python's The Meaning of Life.

 He died in London, aged 88.
 His sons are Neville Sarony KC, a barrister and author (The Dharma Expedient) in Hong Kong; Peter Sarony, a successful gunsmith with a business in London; and Paul Sarony, an independent film producer (Mrs Brown, Hideous Kinky, Shine).